-Hon.
-Margaret Nakashuk (interpretation): Thank you, Mr. Chairman.
+(interpretation): Thank you, Mr. Chairman.
 The coordinators there are three of them.
 They are advisors now.
 There is one on Finance, one in Family Services and one in the Department of Health.
-So they have staff that do that now and we're going to be getting 14 more coordinators.
+They have staff that do that now and we're going to be getting 14 more coordinators.
 Thank you, Mr. Chairman.